Supported by DETAS

-The replacement of banana polyculture farming systems so suitable to farming on steep land, with maize farming, further exacerbated erosion and loss of topsoil.
-The switch from this diverse farming system to the monocropping of maize meant people have lost their culture and traditions that were intricately linked to their knowledge on how to cultivate the land and protect the forest.
-Crops and seed varieties were lost, including several indigenous sweet potato varieties, black millets and several indigenous varieties of beans.
+The replacement of banana polyculture farming systems so suitable to farming on steep land, with maize farming, has further exacerbated erosion and loss of topsoil.
+The switch from a once diverse farming system to the mono-cropping of maize has eroded the community’s cultural and traditional practices that were intricately linked to their knowledge of how to cultivate the land and protect the forest.
+Crops and seed varieties have been lost, including: several indigenous sweet potato varieties, black millets and several indigenous varieties of beans.

 Land degradation has reached a crisis level in the area.
-The deforestation, soil erosion, depletion of soil organic matter has now created a landscape scattered with abandoned, bare and unproductive fields.
+The deforestation, soil erosion, and depletion of soil organic matter has now created a landscape scattered with abandoned, bare and unproductive fields.
 Within a landscape with so much potential, people are struggling to eke out a living on their farms and to feed themselves.
 A different way of engaging with this landscape has become urgent.

 After a lengthen dialogue process with the six villages under Kakomo ADC, their leaders and other local stakeholders in the area, it was agreed that food security and household incomes can only be improved if the landscape around them is regenerated by improving the soil, recovering lost seeds and rehabilitating the forests.